The role of primes of good reduction in the Brauer--Manin obstruction: A family of examples

 Again, from Lemma~\ref{lemma: criterium ordinary k3} we get that $Y_\alpha$ is a non-ordinary K$3$ surface over $k(\ip)$.
-If $\Q_2(\alpha)/\Q_2$ is unramified then we are done by Theorem~\ref{thm: good non-ordinary reduction}.
+If $\Q_2(\alpha)/\Q_2$ is unramified then we are done by Theorem~\ref{intro_thm: good non-ordinary reduction}.
 If the field extension is ramified and $\pi$ is a uniformiser, then since $\alpha^2\equiv 0 \mod 4$ and $\alpha^2\not\equiv 0 \mod 8$, we have that $\alpha^2=\pi^4 \beta$ with $\beta\in \Os_{\ip}^\times$.
 Hence, if we look at the corresponding element in $k^2(K^h)$ via the isomorphism of equation~\eqref{eqIsomoprhismRootUnity}, we have that

-Hence, using again Lemma~\ref{lemma: rsw and map rho_m}, $\A\in \fil_0\br(X_\alpha)[2]$. \end{itemize} \end{proof} \begin{rmk} The case $\alpha^2\equiv 2\mod 4$ proves that the bound appearing in Theorem~\ref{thm: good non-ordinary reduction} is optimal.
-In fact, we are able to find examples of K$3$ surface $X$ over a quadratic field extension of $\Q$ such that there is a prime above $2$ whose ramification index is $e(\ip/2)=2$ and that plays a role in the Brauer--Manin obstruction to weak approximation.
+Hence, using again Proposition~\ref{prop: rsw and map rho_m}, $\A\in \fil_0\br(X_\alpha)[2]$. \end{itemize} \end{proof} \begin{rmk} The case $\alpha^2\equiv 2\mod 4$ proves that the bound appearing in Theorem~\ref{intro_thm: good non-ordinary reduction} is optimal.
+In fact, we are able to find examples of K$3$ surfaces over a quadratic field extension of $\Q$ such that there is a prime above $2$ whose ramification index is $e(\ip/2)=2$ and that plays a role in the Brauer--Manin obstruction to weak approximation.